Where do I find information about the COVID-19 Vaccine, and the COVID-19 Immunization campaign?

-Yes, knowing that the second dose can be obtained 21 to 42 days after obtaining the first dose, with the possibility of waiting up to 30 days in case of extreme necessity.
+Yes, knowing that the second dose can be obtained 6 weeks after obtaining the first dose, with the possibility of waiting up to 19 days.

 Does delay in obtaining the second dose affect the effectiveness of the vaccination and the achievement of complete immunity?

 No, if the period does not exceed 19 days.